Percy Lane Oliver: Career

 Prospective donors underwent physical health screening and testing for syphilis, and—contrary to the practices of the time in the United States and much of England—were not paid.
 While paid donations carried a reputation of attracting a sometimes unsavoury clientele, Oliver emphasised that his donors were "drawn from all classes of the community – independent and professional men and women, barristers, journalists, shopmen and girls, labourers, apprentices, roadmen, maid servants and charwomen".

 The removal of payment from the equation also encouraged Oliver to institute more humane practices for the treatment of donors.
 The Red Cross Blood Transfusion Service banned the common, but painful and dangerous technique of "cutting down"—making a large incision in the arm to access the vein—and required that the donor be lying down during the blood collection.
 Oliver eschewed the perception of blood donors as heroes subjecting themselves to a dangerous ordeal, and forbade contact between donors and patients, as he believed that "every donor should realise that he or she is a unit of an organisation created and functioning for the benefit of humanity generally, at the direction of surgeons, and not at the behest of a single individual".
 In 1932, the Red Cross Blood Transfusion Service founded the Voluntary Blood Donors Association, which provided insurance for its donors, organised social events and published a newsletter.
 By 1938, the service counted approximately 2700 donors among its ranks.

 Despite his lay origins, Oliver gained recognition as an authority on transfusion, and his system of voluntary blood donation was adopted throughout Britain and in other countries.
 During the Second World War he was involved in the creation of a service for emergency blood transfusions, which, after the war (and Oliver's death), developed into a government-run national transfusion service.

 Death and legacy

-Oliver died of a heart attack at St. George's Hospital, Westminster on 16 April 1944.
-The Oliver Memorial Fund, established upon his death, grants the Oliver Memorial Award to individuals—including laypeople—who have contributed to the field of transfusion medicine.
+Oliver died of a heart attack at St George's Hospital, Westminster on 16 April 1944.
+The Oliver Memorial Fund, established upon his death, granted the Oliver Memorial Award to individuals—including laypeople—who have contributed to the field of transfusion medicine.
+The Royal College of Pathologists also issues an "Oliver Memorial Trainee Bursary" each year since 1948.

 English Heritage commemorated Oliver's former home at 5 Colyton Road with a plaque in 1979.